zkonduit/ezkl/README.md

 In the backend we use [Halo2](https://github.com/privacy-scaling-explorations/halo2) as a proof system.

+The generated proofs can then be used on-chain to verify computation, only the Ethereum Virtual Machine (EVM) is supported at the moment.

 - If you have any questions, we'd love for you to open up a discussion topic in [Discussions](https://github.com/zkonduit/ezkl/discussions).
-Alternatively, you can join the ✨[EZKL Community Telegram Group](https://t.me/+76OjHb5CwJtkMTBh)💫.
+Alternatively, you can join the ✨[EZKL Community Telegram Group](https://t.me/+QRzaRvTPIthlYWMx)💫.

 ### resources 📖